-Ask any hardcore Star Wars fan about the silver protocol droid Threepio meets in Cloud City just before he gets blasted.
-Go ahead.
-We'll wait.
+How about, say, the silver protocol droid Threepio meets in Cloud City just before he gets blasted?
+E-3PO.

 A good example of the difference ascension makes: This is a normal Imperial Guard◊.
 And here's Kir Kanos◊, who wasn't in the films but has a comics plotline of his own, in what could be a case of the job producing an Ascended Extra.